ahmetb/serverless-registry-proxy/README.md

 ### Advanced Customization

-While deploying, you can specify additional environment variables for customization.
-These aren't mostly necessary.
+While deploying, you can set additional environment variables for customization:

 - **`GCR_HOST`**: defaults to `gcr.io`.
 - **`DISABLE_BROWSER_REDIRECTS`**: if you set this variable to any value, visiting `example.com/image` on this browser will not redirect to `gcr.io/[PROJECT_ID/image` to allow your users to browse the image on GCR.
 If you're exposing private registries, you might want to set this variable.
+- **`GOOGLE_APPLICATION_CREDENTIALS`**: path to the IAM service account JSON key file to expose the private GCR registries publicly.

 -----